Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 In a lazy language, the transformation ensures ``e`` will be evaluated exactly zero times or once, hence improving performance (although it could be a tie with the compiler de-optimizing and splitting ``e`` again if it is really cheap).
 In a strict language ``e`` will always be evaluated hence it is not an optimization if ``e`` could be skipped in some cases.

+A win for laziness.

 Control constructs
 ------------------

-Laziness allows defining new control constructs, e.g. ``and c t = if c then t else False``, similar to macros but without explicit AST manipulation.
+Laziness allows defining new control constructs, e.g. ``and c t = if c then t else False``.
 With strictness ``and false undefined`` throws even though its substitution does not.
 Another example is ``fromMaybe (error "BOOO") x``.

 But this doesn't work for ``while``, because the condition and body must be evaluated multiple times.
-What we want is `call by name <https://docs.scala-lang.org/tour/by-name-parameters.html>`__.
+So in general we need `call by name <https://docs.scala-lang.org/tour/by-name-parameters.html>`__, macros, fexprs, etc. to define control constructs.

 ::